5 mg, 10 mg, 20 mg, 40 mg, 80 mg prolonged release tablets

 CD (Sch 2) POM

-® LONGTEC and QDEM and the 'Qdem' device (Logo) are Registered Trade Marks.
+® LONGTEC and QDEM and the 'Qdem' logo are registered trade marks.